BioInfoAPS/BioInfoAPS.github.io/_episodes/02-slurm.md

 {: .terminal}

 The comments beginning with `#SBATCH` tell SLURM various information about the job.
-The acutal commands to run appear after the comments.
-In this case it just returns current datetime at 10s interval.
+The acutal commands to run appear after these comments.
+In this case, it just returns current datetime at 3s interval.

 Change the &lt;email_address&gt; to your UF email address.
 Once you are done, press <kbd>Ctrl</kbd>+<kbd>x</kbd>